 John W. Haben, Secretary

 Ross Mathée, Treasurer

-In November of 2015, the Senator Howard W. Carroll Orchestra Shell was installed and dedicated thanks to the generous support of the Centre East Metropolitan Exposition, Auditorium and Office Building Authority, Daniel F. and Ada L. Rice Foundation, Evanston Subaru of Skokie, Crown Family Philanthropies and Christopher B. Galvin Family Foundation.
+The Foundation launched a campaign to raise funds to replace the Center’s aging orchestra shell.
+In November of 2015, the Senator Howard W. Carroll Orchestra Shell was installed and dedicated thanks to the generous support of the Centre East Metropolitan Exposition, Auditorium and Office Building Authority, Daniel F. and Ada L. Rice Foundation, Evanston Subaru in Skokie, Crown Family Philanthropies and Christopher B. Galvin Family Foundation.
 The new orchestra shell not only improves the sound quality for acoustic performances but also compliments the architecture of the auditorium.